ericoporto/ags-manual-wiki/UpgradeTo30.md

 **RawDraw scripting changes**

-The RawDraw family of functions have finally been object-ised, and the old versions are now obsolete.
+The RawDraw family of functions have finally been object-ized, and the old versions are now obsolete.
 Support has been added to allow you to RawDraw onto dynamic sprites as well as room backgrounds.
 As a result, at first the new commands will seem more complicated than the old ones,